 If a well does not have gas pressure in the annulus (aka annular space between the casing and tubing), then the wells with low bottom hole pressure will bleed into the tubing perforations as the casing empties the liquid.
 The packer can reduce this unpredictable change in pressure, and acts as a flow cushion while the liquid accumulates again in the well.

-Holddowns are similar to packers in the sense it fastens the tubing to the casing just above the casing perforation near the bottom of the well; and are installed into deep pumping wells as a preventative measure for breathing (the up and down motions at the bottom of the tubing created by each stroke of the rods.
+Holddowns are similar to packers in the sense it fastens the tubing to the casing just above the casing perforation near the bottom of the well; and are installed into deep pumping wells as a preventative measure for breathing – the up and down motions at the bottom of the tubing created by each stroke of the rods (click here if you’d like to go into more detail about breathing, the change in the length of the rod and tubing strings, and the computation of these changes required to adjust your surface stroke!).
 However, unlike packers, the holddown does not create a seal between the tubing and the casing in the annular space.
 Due to this, fluids are able to freely pass through in either direction without any restrictions.

 One of the most important duties while installing the tubing into the hole is placing the casing perforations in the best desired depth away from the surface.
 Where these are placed will affect the overall performance of the well, how many barrels of fluid are produced, how much gas is preserved in the formation, and the amount of gas or oil produced.
 Since there are multiple options correlating perforations, it is up to the operators to decide which option is best for the correlating perforations (including how to reach the production goals).